GaryB432/gb-nx/packages/cli/README.md

 nx g @gb-nx/cli:command <name> --project my-app
 ```

 **You'll want to edit the generated `cli.config.json` file to document your command.
-The values from the config file are used to generated the boilerplate for your project.**
+The values from the config file are used to generate the boilerplate for your project.**

 The `refersh` generator can refresh your project's boilerplate.
 See the options below.
 Run this command when you change your `cli.config.json` file.